johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. Update _cookie_'s creation-time to _oldCookie_'s creation-time.

     1. Remove _oldCookie_ from the user agent's cookie store.

+   NOTE: This algorithm maintains the invariant that there is at most one such cookie.

 1. Insert _cookie_ into the user agent's cookie store.